 Any student who wishes to be dismissed from class for any reason must receive permission from the teacher.
-Parents who wish to take their student out of class must sign them out at the office.
+Parents who wish to take their student out of class must sign them out at the front office.
 Office personnel will then call the teacher to have the student released.
 Please be mindful that removing a student from class does impact instructional hours and Georgia state compulsory attendance requirements, unless the reason for withdrawing a student from class constitutes an "excused absence."
-Please contact the Middle School Principal or Academic Dean if you have questions regarding attendance issues.
-Students are not allowed to leave the school grounds without parent approval.
-All other students must sign out at the front desk before leaving the building prior to the end of the school day.
+Please contact the Primary School Principal or Academic Dean if you have questions regarding attendance issues.